NarraLeaf/narraleaf-react/README.md

 It doesn't use any rendering libraries and can be used on any web platform (e.g. Electron)

+## Why NarraLeaf-React?

+- **Lightweight**: NarraLeaf-React is a front-end framework, and it doesn't use any rendering libraries.
+- **Customizable**: You can customize the UI as you like, even replace the whole components.
+- **Easy to use**: It is easy to use and has a simple API that is built for developers.
+Based on OOP principles.
+- **Built for React**: It is built for React!
+- **Cross-platform**: It can be used on any web platform (e.g. Electron)

 ## Get Started

 ### Install